• Skip to main content

 • brothy but substantial

-• packed full of flavor, veggies, and protein
+• packed full of flavor and veggies

 • it is an all-around win-win